High-Protein Chicken Rice Bowl: Easy 45g Protein Meal Prep Bowl

 Step 2: Prep the Chicken

-Pat the chicken thighs dry with paper towels.
-This helps the seasoning stick and helps the chicken brown better in the oven.
+Pat the 680g / 1.5 lbs of chicken thighs dry with paper towels.
+This step removes surface moisture so the seasoning sticks and the exterior browns properly instead of steaming.

 Step 3: Roast the Chicken and Broccoli

 Let the chicken rest for 5 minutes before slicing.
-Resting helps keep the juices in the meat instead of spilling onto the cutting board.
+Resting lets the juices redistribute so they stay in the meat instead of running onto the cutting board.

 Step 4: Make the Sauce

-While the chicken cooks, combine soy sauce, honey, rice vinegar, sesame oil, and minced garlic in a small saucepan over medium heat.
+While the chicken cooks, combine 3 tbsp soy sauce, 2 tbsp honey, 1 tbsp rice vinegar, 1 tsp sesame oil, and 1 tsp minced garlic in a small saucepan over medium heat.

-In a small bowl, mix cornstarch and water to make a slurry.
-Add the slurry to the sauce and stir constantly for 1 to 2 minutes until the sauce thickens.
+In a small bowl, mix 1 tsp cornstarch and 2 tsp cold water until fully dissolved.
+Add the slurry to the sauce and stir constantly for 1 to 2 minutes until the sauce thickens enough to coat the back of a spoon.
+Remove from heat immediately: it will continue to thicken slightly off the heat.

 Step 5: Build the Bowls

-Divide the rice evenly across 4 meal prep containers.
+Divide the rice evenly across 4 meal prep containers (about 3/4 cup cooked rice per container, approximately 150g).

-Slice the chicken and portion it over the rice.
-Add roasted broccoli to each container.
+Slice the chicken and portion it over the rice (about 170g chicken per container).
+Add roasted broccoli to each container (about 85g per container).

 Nutrition Per Serving

-Approximate nutrition will vary based on chicken size, rice amount, sauce amount, and ingredient brands.
+Approximate nutrition varies based on chicken size, rice amount, sauce amount, and ingredient brands.

 | Servings | 4 |

-Based on 4 servings using 2 lbs boneless skinless chicken thighs, 2 cups dry jasmine rice, broccoli, and full sauce.
+Based on 4 servings using 680g boneless skinless chicken thighs, 2 cups dry jasmine rice, 340g broccoli, and full sauce recipe.
+Calculated using USDA FoodData Central values.

 Refrigerator

-Store sealed containers in the fridge for 4 to 5 days.
+Store sealed containers in the fridge for up to 4 days.
+Here is what to expect each day:

 Freezer